SEE OUR BOB AND ALMEADY CHISUM JONES EXHIBIT BY CLICKING ‘EXHIBITS’ ON THE HOME PAGE. SEE JONES PHOTOS IN OUR PHOTO GALLERY, YEARS 1860 TO 1970

 Over the years, Bob became one of the area’s largest landowners, eventually owning 1,000-2,000 acres “free and clear” on the Tarrant-Denton county line.

 Like any rancher, he dealt with bank loans, lawyers, oil and gas leases, deeds and more.
+The historical society has copies in its archives.
 Both black and white tenant farmers grew corn and grain for his livestock.
 He always helped them to succeed.

 THE IMPORTANCE OF CHURCH